mondragon-developer/pythonmondragon/README.md

    Folder: passwordGenerator
    Description: This project creates a password and save it in a .txt file with the name of the site or app
    Dependencies: None

+9. Image Resizer
+   Folder: resizeImage
+   Description: This project resizes images in a specified directory to a target size while maintaining the aspect ratio.
+It supports both enlarging and shrinking images.
+   Dependencies: pillow